Synergistic Graph Fusion via Encoder Embedding: Theory on Binary Graph

+Under DC-SBM, the normalized and concatenated block probability matrix $\mathbf{\tilde{B}}$ fully determines the embedding.
+As a result, there exists a simple condition to ensure the embedding is asymptotically perfect for vertex classification.
+In the context of vertex classification, both the training and testing vertices follow the same asymptotic convergence in Theorem~\ref{thm1}, with the only difference being that the training labels are known while the testing labels are not observed.
+We denote the finite-sample nearest-neighbor classification error using $M$ graphs and $n$ training vertices as $L_{n}(\mathbf{A}_{1},\ldots,\mathbf{A}_{M})$. \begin{theorem} Suppose that $\{\mathbf{A}_{m}, m=1,\ldots,M\}$ follows the DC-SBM model in Section~\ref{sec1}.
+As the number of training vertices increases to infinity, the graph fusion embedding achieves asymptotically perfect vertex classification, i.e.,

-if and only if there are no repeating rows in $\mathbf{\tilde{B}}$, or equivalently, no repeating rows up to multiplication in $\mathbf{B}$. \end{theorem} In essence, the graph fusion encoder method can achieve perfect classification when there is no overlap between the rows of $\mathbf{\tilde{B}}$, meaning that each row represents a unique class.
+if and only if there are no repeating rows in $\mathbf{\tilde{B}}$. \end{theorem} In essence, the graph fusion embedding can achieve perfect classification when there is no overlap between the rows of $\mathbf{\tilde{B}}$, meaning that each row represents a unique class.
 Conversely, if any two rows of $\mathbf{\tilde{B}}$ coincide, then the embedding vectors for vertices in those two classes will also coincide, making them indistinguishable.

-Next we describe the synergistic effect of the embedding. \begin{theorem}[Synergistic Effect] Assume the same setting as Theorem~\ref{thm2}, and given two finite sets of graphs $\mathbf{G}_1$ and $\mathbf{G}_2$ where $\mathbf{G}_1 \subseteq \mathbf{G}_2$ and every graph in the sets shares a common vertex set.
-The graph fusion encoder method using nearest-neighbor classifier satisfies

-for sufficiently large number $n$. \end{theorem} This synergistic effect theorem states that the graph fusion encoder method can only improve its classification error (equal or better) as more graphs are included in the input.
-Even when noise graphs are added, the classification error does not deteriorate.
-Moreover, the additional graphs may contain useful information for certain inseparable classes, leading to a reduction in classification error.

-It is important to note that since the theorems are based on asymptotic results, there is a possibility of minimal deterioration in the finite-sample error, particularly for small vertex sizes.
-Moreover, while existing graphs may already be asymptotically perfect for classification, adding more graphs could potentially enhance the separability of the block structure and yields better finite-sample error.
+While the condition may appear restrictive, it is equivalent to stating that every class of vertices must be perfectly separable from any other class, a scenario that rarely occurs in practice.
+Indeed, perfect classification serves as a preliminary step for the subsequent theorem on the synergistic effect, which always holds for our fusion embedding and does not require additional conditions.